how to use letters in r

 [1] "K"

-#generate random sequence of 10 letters in uppercase
+# Generate a random sequence of 10 letters in uppercase with replacement allowed.

 paste(sample(LETTERS, 10, replace=TRUE), collapse="")